Pretrained Optimization Model for Zero-Shot Black Box Optimization: Related Work

-\paragraph{LLM for Optimization} In line with POMs, various optimization approaches leveraging Large Language Models (LLMs) have emerged to address diverse problem domains, including NP-hard problems \cite{romera2023mathematical, meyerson2023language}, algorithm evolution \cite{liu2023algorithm, yang2023large, lehman2023evolution}, reward design \cite{ma2023eureka}, and Neural Architecture Search (NAS) \cite{chen2023evoprompting, nasir2023llmatic}.
+\textbf{LLM for Optimization}.
+In line with POMs, various optimization approaches leveraging Large Language Models (LLMs) have emerged to address diverse problem domains, including NP-hard problems \cite{romera2023mathematical, meyerson2023language}, algorithm evolution \cite{liu2023algorithm, yang2023large, lehman2023evolution,liu2024evolution}, reward design \cite{ma2023eureka}, and Neural Architecture Search (NAS) \cite{chen2023evoprompting, nasir2023llmatic}.
 Notably, LLMs play a role in sampling new solutions.
-However, their optimization strategies depend on externally introduced natural selection mechanisms and are less effective in numerical optimization scenarios.
+However, their optimization strategies depend on externally introduced natural selection mechanisms and are less effective in numerical optimization scenarios \cite{huang2024exploring}.
+LLaMoCo \cite{ma2024llamocoinstructiontuninglarge} and EoH \cite{liu2024evolutionheuristicsefficientautomatic} use LLM to generate code to solve optimization problems, but the performance of LLaMoCo depends on carefully designed instructions and prompts, and EoH has expensive evaluation costs.
+TNPs \cite{nguyen2023transformerneuralprocessesuncertaintyaware}, ExPT \cite{nguyen2024expt} and LICO \cite{nguyen2024lico} use transformer structures to solve the BBO problem and have achieved good results.
+However, TNPs requires contextual information of the target problem, and neither ExPT nor LICO can be directly used to solve tasks with different dimensions from the training task.
 These methods lack the universal applicability as pretrained BBO models due to a deficiency in generating capabilities across tasks.